Anadea/anadea_blog/content/posts/10-verticals-where-ai-is-making-an-impact-in-2019/index.md

 ---
+ceoTitle: 10 Verticals Where AI Is Making an Impact
-title: 10 Verticals Where AI Is Making an Impact
+title: Industry Verticals Where AI Is Making an Impact
+breadcrumbs: AI Use Cases in Business
+slug: 10-verticals-where-ai-is-making-an-impact-in-2019
+draft: true
-publishDate: '2018-11-29T00:00:00Z'
+publishDate: 2018-11-29T00:00:00Z
-authors: []
+image: ai-business.jpg
+og_image: ai-business.jpg
 description: Once just a sci-fi concept from the movies, AI is now a reality that is completely changing the world.
 Constant advances in technology made it possible for AI to creep its way into our lives and it's clear that it is definitely here to stay.
-image: ai-business.jpg
-og_image: ai-business.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - business
   - machine-learning
+industries: []
 ---
 Once just a sci-fi concept from the movies, AI is now a reality that is completely changing the world.
 Constant advances in technology made it possible for AI to creep its way into our lives and it's clear that it is definitely here to stay.